OllieJones/mmww/readme.txt

 == Upgrade Notice ==

-This release adds compatibility (and deprecation removal) with WordPress 6.9 and php 8.4.
-It also adds better .png metadata handling  and support for aac audio.
+This release is a complete renovation of the code to use the capabilities of WordPress.
+It adds support for php8.4.

+It adds support for aac audio files and HEIC / AVIF / WEBP files.
 == To Do ==

 * Figure out how to put keywords into a taxonomy if that's what the user wants.